equalitie/edgemanage/INSTALL.md

 Installation
 --------

-Change directory to `src` and run `python setup.py install`.
+Run `python setup.py install`.
 Unless you have a bindir and libdir that is owned by your user, you'll need to do this as root.

 Configuration
 --------